Proletcultist/GLISt-Lisp-interpreter/README.md

-# GLISt - Great Lisp Interpreter Stable
+# GLISt - Great Lisp Interpreter (St)

-A LISP interpreter, that's all
+Interpreter for LISP.
+To see info about options, type `glist --help`.

+If you pass any file to interpreter, it will interprete it and exit, otherwise - REPL will be executed.